mmf2311/netflix-clone-trial/README.md

 # Netflix Clone

 A Netflix clone application built with React for the frontend and Node.js with Express for the backend.
 It uses various AWS services for deployment and infrastructure management, Docker for containerization, and GitHub Actions for CI/CD.
+The project also includes unit tests for both frontend and backend.

 ## Table of Contents